General Signals for Charged Lepton Flavor Violating Decays: Introduction

 Past experiments have set an upper bound on the three body decays of the tau at $\text{BR}(\tau \rightarrow \bar{f}f'f'') \leq 10^{-8}$ and for the muon at $\text{BR}(\mu \rightarrow \bar{e}ee) \leq 10^{-12}$, while upcoming searches, particularly Mu3e and Belle II, expect to push these branching ratios to $10^{-10}$ and $10^{-15}$, respectively \cite{SINDRUM:1987nra, Hayasaka:2010np, Belle-II:2022cgf, Mu3e:2020gyw}.
 As we demonstrate below, these improvements will enable sensitivity to higher dimension operators in the effective theory.
 Should these decays be observed, the corresponding operators may be deduced from the kinematic distribution of the daughter particles.
 This would enable us to determine which SM extensions are consistent with the observed low energy behavior.
 As we will show, constraints from unitarity and LEP2 suggest that operators up to dimension 7 are the most likely to be observed, so we will derive the differential decay rates as a function of the kinematic observables for the most general operators at mass dimension 6 and 7 in the effective theory.
 The kinematics of decays mediated through dimension 6 operators was previously explored in \cite{Okada:1999zk, PhysRevD.58.051901, Kuno:1999jp}.
 For comparison with the dimension 7 operators, we adopt different parametrizations for the polarized and unpolarized decays to emphasize the observable differences in decays mediated through operators of the different dimensions.

 The outline of this work is as follows: In section 2, we demonstrate the ability of upcoming experimental searches, such as Belle II, Mu3e, and a future muon collider, to probe the kinematic signatures of operators at dimension 6 and higher, and comment on the constraints resulting from the LEP experiments and unitarity.
-This results show that one should focus on operators of dimension 6 and 7.
+These results show that one should focus on operators of dimension 6 and 7.
 In sections 3 and 4, we calculate the scattering amplitude for spin averaged decays to indistinguishable and distinguishable final states.
 The resulting differential decay rates are plotted in section 5.
-In section 6, we calculate the decay amplitude for polarized $\mu \to \bar{e}ee$ decays and plot the angular dependence of those results, showing many of the degeneracies are broken.
+In section 6, we analyze polarized decays to distinguishable and indistinguishable final states, which have distinct angular distributions.
+The general decay amplitudes for these channels are calculated and the corresponding marginalized decay rates are plotted, showing that many of the degenerate kinematic predictions found in section 5 are broken by the angular information.
+We then include a simple statistics analysis of the various distributions to estimate the number of observed decays needed to distinguish the underlying operator.
+For most operators and decay channels, this threshold is within the reach of upcoming searches.
 In section 7, we adapt these results to $\ell \to \ell' \nu \bar{\nu}$ for the case of Dirac neutrinos, showing again that angular distributions are powerful.
 In section 8, we conclude and give future outlook.
 In Appendices A and B, we give formulas for the squared amplitudes for each decay channel, allowing for nonzero final state masses.
 In Appendix C, we list all of the EFT operators for CLFV decays to three leptons to all mass dimensions.